Breaking a novel image encryption scheme based on improved hyperchaotic sequences: The image encryption scheme under study

 \section{The image encryption scheme under study}

 The plaintext of the image encryption scheme under study is a gray scale image.
-Without loss of generality, the plain-image can be represented as a one-dimensional 8-bit integer sequence $\bm{P}=\{p(i)\}_{i=1}^L$ by scanning it in the raster order, where $L$ is number of pixels of the plain-image, and $L$ is assumed to be a multiple of 4.
+Without loss of generality, the plain-image can be represented as a one-dimensional 8-bit integer sequence $\bm{P}=\{p(i)\}_{i=1}^L$ by scanning it in the raster order, where $L$ is the number of pixels of the plain-image, and $L$ is assumed to be a multiple of 4.
 Correspondingly, the cipher-image is denoted by $\bm{C}=\{c(i)\}_{i=1}^L$.
-Then, the proposed image encryption scheme can be described as follows\footnote{To make the presentation of the whole paper more concise and complete, some notations in the original paper \cite{Zhu:hyperchaotic:OC12} are modified under condition that the encryption scheme is not changed.}:
+Then, the proposed image encryption scheme can be described as follows\footnote{For the sake of completeness, some notations in the original paper \cite{Zhu:hyperchaotic:OC12} are modified under the condition that the encryption scheme is not changed.}: